sloria/environs/README.md

 ### Reading a specific file

-By default, `Env.read_env` will look for a `.env` file in current directory and recurse upwards until a `.env` file is found.
+By default, `Env.read_env` will look for a `.env` file in current directory and (if no .env exists in the CWD) recurse upwards until a `.env` file is found.

 You can also read a specific file: